 Using the 2-Channel SpikerBox and harmlessly stretching a worm, you can learn the effect of diameter on various cable properties of neurons.

-Exploring RMS and Rates of Fatigue
+Modeling Rates of Fatigue

 Cellular Microscopy: Blood Cells